General practice: United Kingdom

 Most services are provided under the General Medical Services Contract, which is regularly revised.
+GPs could always see patients privately - for payment - but until recently that was rare.
+They have to be registered as independent consulting doctors.
+In the 2020s the number doing so increased considerably.
+Most also work for the NHS, but they report that private work is less stressful.

 In 1953, general practitioners were estimated to be making between 12 and 30 home visits each day and seeing between 15 and 50 patients in their surgeries.
 In 2019 according to NHS England, almost 90% of salaried GPs were working part-time.

 Under the pressure of the Coronavirus epidemic in 2020 general practice shifted very quickly to remote working, something which had been progressing very slowly up to that point.
 In the Hurley Group Clare Gerada reported that "99% of all our work is now online" using a digital triage system linked to the patient's electronic patient record which processes up to 3000 consultations per hour.
 Video calling is used to "see" patients if that is needed.

+Overloading of GP services led to effective healthcare rationing through what was known as the "8am scramble", causing patient dissatisfaction.

 More than 80% of GPs feared patients may be at risk from bad decisions because GPs are overworked and understaffed in March 2022.
 In September 2022 1.45 million patients waited at least 28 days before seeing a GP.
 In November 2022 GPs told The Observer most days they breach the British Medical Association (BMA) guideline of "not more than 25 contacts per day" to provide safe care.
 In March 2021 Pulse did a survey which revealed GPs were dealing with 37 patients per day on average.